Spooner8/dynamic-express-boilerplate/README.md

 ### Rate Limiter
 The rate limiter is configured to allow 500 requests per 15 minutes by default.
 You can adjust this in `src/middleware/rate-limiter.ts`.

 ---

+## 🛠️ Extensibility
+The API has been designed to allow easy integration of additional services, such as a cache database or other utilities.
+This is achieved through the use of server roles and an `if` block, which control the activation or deactivation of such services.
+To add new services, update the relevant configuration files and the code in `src/server.ts`.

+---